-George Fox offers on-campus courses during the summer, most of which convene in May in various classrooms on our Newberg, Ore., campus.
+George Fox offers on-campus courses during the summer, most of which convene in May in various classrooms on our Newberg, Oregon, campus.
 They are open to degree-seeking traditional undergraduate students, and many can be used to fulfill general education requirements.

 Because most classes meet during the month of May, on-campus courses during this season are often referred to as "May Term," although not all summer on-campus courses convene during the month.